 Extra Help Program

-If you qualify for Extra Help, you could save thousands annually on prescription medications.
+If you qualify for Extra Help, you may reduce your prescription drug costs.

 Medicare Card and Benefits